nbarendt/obx-2026/GUIDE.md

 - **OBX Tiki Time** — **Manteo Marina.** Custom pontoon with Captain Randy Graham; dolphin tours, sunset cruises, private charters — and **crabbing adventures**, which is a nice guided alternative if you'd rather not rig up chicken-necking yourselves.
 Relaxed, personal; better suited to **smaller groups**.
 - **[Nags Head Dolphin Watch](https://www.kittyhawk.com/adventures/dolphin-tours/)** (Kitty Hawk Kites) — **Manteo Marina.** **Naturalist-led and eco-focused** — dolphin behavior, local wildlife, coastal ecology.
 The pick if you want the kids to actually *learn* something.

-*A private charter is often the sane move for a group your size — ask each operator about capacity, since a 10-BR house can easily exceed a public trip's spare seats.*
+*A private charter is often the sane move for a group your size — ask each operator about capacity; a big group can easily exceed a public trip's spare seats.*

 ---